-Mill wrote that almost 150 years ago, and it's basically a statement about a stationary world and how a stationary world can be a good world.
-In a stationary world you don't have to worry about survival kits, bubbles bursting, losing your stock, or about running out of oil.
+Mill wrote that almost 150 years ago -- it's basically a statement about how a stationary world can be a good world.
+In a stationary world you don't have to worry about bubbles bursting, losing your stock, running out of oil, or survival kits.
 A stationary world is sustainable and the world stays the same from day to day.

-Let's have a stationary world as opposed to one that's based on growth-mania where everybody has to elbow the other guy and compete to get to the front and be concerned about who's going to win and who's going to lose every day in the stock market.
-In a stationary world, we can focus in on things that really matter - I love Mill's phrase "the art of living."
+We've got to reign in runaway greed -- we could live in a stationary world as opposed to one that's based on growthmania where everybody has to elbow the other guy and compete to get to the front and be concerned about who's going to win and who's going to lose every day in the stock market.
+In a stationary world, we can focus in on things that really matter -- I love Mill's phrase "the art of living."
 Let's get to work on improving the art of living.